hku-systems/SOTER/README.md

   models (Figure 5 in our paper).
 - **(C4)** With a larger input shape, SOTER's inference latency increases (Figure 6 in our paper).
-- **(C5)** With a larger partition ratio, SOTER's inference latency decreases in most cases, and the latency can increase in rare cases (Figure 6 in our paper).
+- **(C5)** With a larger partition ratio, SOTER's inference latency decreases in most cases (Figure 6 in our paper).
 - **(C6)** With a larger partition ratio, SOTER achieves similar confidentiality guarantee (i.e., similar accuracy) as eNNclave (Figure 7a in our paper).
 - **(C7)** With a larger partition ratio, SOTER achieves stronger confidentiality